michalvankodev/michalvankodev-site/_posts/blog/2020-03-23-custom-redox-keyboard-assembly.md

 I took a look at his selection of custom keyboards and decided on the **Redox keyboard**.
 It is a split orthodox keyboard heavily inspired by **Ergodox**.
 There are two options for this keyboard: Classic wired and wireless.
 I've decided for wired one as I didn't want to complicate my first build.

+If you want to take a closer look into Redox keyboard and it's details, I recommend reading designers [Hackaday.io page](https://hackaday.io/project/160610-redox-keyboard)

 ## Let's make a shopping list

 You might think that making a custom mechanical keyboard can be cheap but the opposite is quite true.
 The electronics are the cheapest part and they are not that hard to get.
 You might find many of them in the nearest radio amateur shop.
 Parts that you have to reconsider and are most important are the PCB, case, switches, and keycaps.